 Wenlin Pavilion Introduction

-Wenlin Pavilion, dedicated to the Three Benefactors and Wenchang Dijun, is a temple with a long history and a large number of devotees, making it one of the most famous temples in the Xianglin area, as well as an important early academy.
-Established during the Tongzhi era of the Qing Dynasty by the scholar Deng Zhaoxiong, it initially served as a school for cultivating local talents.
-In the Guangxu era, it was transformed into the "Wenlin Society," a place for literary gatherings among scholars in the Tsaotian River basin, and later, the school was converted into a temple, named "Wenlin Pavilion," also referred to as the Wenchang Temple.
-In the 21st year of the Republic of China (1932), it was renovated, converting the original earthen-walled structure into a red brick and glazed tile building.
-The current temple appearance was reconstructed around the 80th year of the Republic of China (1991).
-Every year on September 28th, which marks the birthday of Confucius, is the most significant day of worship at Xianglin Wenlin Pavilion, with grand celebrations held by the temple, attracting countless devotees from various places.
+Wenlin Pavilion is dedicated to the Three Revenants and Wenchang Dijun.
+It is a historically significant temple with a large number of worshippers and a vibrant atmosphere, making it one of the most well-known temples in the Qiunglin area.
+It also served as an important educational institution in its early days.
+Established during the Tongzhi period of the Qing Dynasty by the scholar Deng Zhaoxiong, it originally functioned as a school for nurturing local talents.
+In the Guangxu period, it was reestablished as "Wenlin Society," becoming a gathering place for scholars in the Toukianxi area to connect through literature.
+Later, the school was converted into a temple named "Wenlin Pavilion," also known as Wen Temple.
+In 1932 (the 21st year of the Republic of China), it was rebuilt, transforming the original earth-walled temple into a structure of red bricks and glazed tiles.
+The current appearance of the temple was reconstructed around 1991 (the 80th year of the Republic of China).
+September 28, which marks Confucius's birthday, is the most grand ceremonial day for Wenlin Pavilion, with large celebrations held by the temple, attracting numerous worshippers from various places.